 SIGNS AND SYMPTOMS OF INFANT WITH BOTULISM

-Symptoms typically appear within 12-36 hours after eating contaminated food, but may occur as early as a few hours and as late as 10 days.
+Symptoms typically appear within 12-36 hours after consuming contaminated food, but may occur within a few hours or up to 10 days.

-• flat facial expression
+- Flat facial expression

-• lethargy in feeding or weak sucking
+- Poor feeding or weak sucking

 IS HONEY SAFE FOR TODDLERS, OLDER CHILDREN AND ADULTS?